lrthomps/lrthomps.github.io/_posts/2020-09-07-going-jekyll-free-2020.md

 <h2>...and bringing Jekyll back</h2>

 I considered getting the feed working manually, adding posts manually hereon, updating posts.html manually.
 But finally, I accepted the challenge of just getting Jekyll working after all.
+It was too much like installing a GPU for ML only &mdash; fighting against the grain &mdash; except in this case, why bother?

 Main takeaways:

 * no theme is required: I kept fighting the theme, elements kept not looking like they should.
 Overall, I failed the theme.
 But! no theme required!
 I had all the layout files anyway.
 Lesson learned.
 No theme.

 * the theme I got rid of wanted assets in \_assets but normal Jekyll wants them in assets

+* math: use \vert for pipes; \star for complex conjugate.
+Otherwise, pipes are interpreted as part of a table and stars italicize

 * posts didn't have to get buried in folder hell: specify the file structure in \_config.yml: